Chapter 1: The Price of Freedom

 As he reached the summit, Tails felt his muscles grow stronger, little by little as he moved closer to the scent.
 He now stood upright and stumbled slowly to the top where the smell of blood was overwhelming.

 The outcropping of rock was stained red and dotted with blobs of shimmering gold and silver liquid.
-Tanks, hover transports and pieces of bipedal mechaniloids were scattered along the ridge with black-charred marks riddled all over their lifeless husks.
-Tails saw the dessicated bodies of soldiers – both Mobian and Human – lying on the wet earth with bronze bullet casings draped over their whole or dismembered bodies like garlands of flowers.
-The remains of a hover transport – a SkyTrans, Tails recalled – was teetering on the edge of the cliff.
+Tanks, hover transports and pieces of bipedal mechaniloids were scattered along the ridge, deep gashes and black-charred marks riddled all over their lifeless husks.
+Tails then saw the desiccated bodies of soldiers – both Mobian and Human – lying on the wet earth with bronze bullet casings draped over their whole or dismembered bodies like garlands of flowers.
+The remains of a hover transport – a SkyTrans, Tails suddenly recalled – was teetering on the edge of the cliff.

 Tails shivered at the sight of the macabre scene.
 His eyes roved around before landing on the only body barely left breathing; a mangled blue hedgehog whose life force was streaming endlessly through a large hole blown into his chest, a hand clutched in a bone-breaking grip around the hilt of an impossibly massive sword.
 The fox recognized the uniform he wore as a standard-issue SOLDIER outfit.
 His shimmering jade-green eyes were starting to fade.

 The hedgehog chuckled upon seeing the fox before coughing up blood.
-He took several shallow breaths before he spoke.
+He took several shallow breaths and then finally spoke.
 “For the… both of us…”